Mickey Mantle: M&M Boys: 1961 home run chase

 During the 1961 season, Mantle and teammate Roger Maris, known as the M&M Boys, pursued Babe Ruth's 1927 single-season record of 60 home runs.
 Five years earlier, Mantle had challenged Ruth's record for most of the season, and the New York press had been protective of Ruth on that occasion.
 When Mantle finally fell short, finishing with 52 home runs, many reporters were relieved.
 The New York press was harsh in its treatment of Mantle in his early years with the Yankees, emphasizing that he struck out frequently, was injury-prone, was a rube from Oklahoma, and was perceived as inferior to DiMaggio.
 Over time, however, Mantle had learned to deal with the New York media and had gained the favor of the press, receiving help from teammate Whitey Ford, a native of Queens.
+"I couldn't do anything wrong after Roger beat me," Mantle said.
+"I became the underdog; they hated him and liked me.
+Everywhere I went I got standing ovations.
+It was a lot better than having them boo you."

 Unlike Mantle, Maris was new to the New York scene, having been traded to the Yankees from the Kansas City Athletics before the 1960 season, and never managed to adjust to demands of the New York press, many of whom began to view him as surly and rude.
 During the 1961 season, the press pushed the notion of the Yankees being Mantle's team, with Maris often belittled and ostracized as an outsider and not a "true Yankee".

 Late in the season, Mantle was hospitalized with a severe abscessing septic infection on his hip, which had resulted from a "miracle shot" that he had received from physician Max Jacobson at the recommendation of Yankees broadcaster Mel Allen.
 (Note: Jacobson treated a number of famous Americans including President John F. Kennedy, Elvis Presley, and Marilyn Monroe.)
 It was discovered years later that Jacobson's so-called "miracle shot" was in fact laced with various substances, including amphetamines and methamphetamines, and resulted in at least one death.
 This revelation exposed Jacobson as a fraud and he was stripped of his medical license in 1975.

 While Maris went on to break the record on the last day of the season, Mantle finished with 54 home runs, setting a single-season record for a switch-hitter that stood until September 2025.
 He also led the AL in runs scored and walks.
 For the second consecutive year, he narrowly missed winning his third MVP award, finishing second to repeat winner Maris.
 Under new manager Ralph Houk, the Yankees won the World Series that year against the Cincinnati Reds.
 Neither Mantle nor Maris performed well in the series, recording between them three hits and two RBIs in twenty-five at-bats over five games.